 Stevia and monk fruit extract may be better sugar alternative choices.
 Neither stevia nor monk fruit have been shown to be unsafe or have negative side effects, so right now they’re probably the safest options.

 Still, it’s important to be cautious when using “diet” foods that include sugar-free sweeteners.
 The Mayo Clinic says that sugar alternatives may help reduce your dependence on added sugars, but that you might need to be cautious as your tastebuds might get used to the sugary taste.

 8. Know Your Limits

-Some people report that even just a tiny hint of something sweet provokes intense sugar cravings.
+Some people report that even just a tiny hint of something sweet provokes intense cravings.
 For these people, it is recommended that they quit all sweet stuff temporarily.
 This includes fruit and safe zero-calorie sugar alternatives.
-Read more about doing a sugar detox here.

 This can be tricky!
 Ideally, you are eating mostly real food which wouldn’t have a label.
 Foods that come in a package often have hidden added sugars.
 So, some of the ingredients on the package might not sound like sugar, but they are.
-Here’s a list I’ve put together in this infographic about hidden sugars.
+See my infographic above about hidden sugars.

-I don’t recommend giving up fruit unless you have some health reason for avoiding it.
-As I mentioned above, fruit is nature’s candy and contains health-promoting micronutrients and fiber.
+You don’t have to give up fruit unless you have some health reason for avoiding it or your doctor has advised you to not eat it.
+As mentioned above, fruit is nature’s candy and contains health-promoting micronutrients and fiber.